 The initial step to commercial debt collection is long before you send your debtor to collection.
 The first step is exclusively in your hands.
 At the beginning of every commercial relationship you have the opportunity to control your money and set your terms.
 You do that with credit applications, personal guarantees and/or strong written contracts.
 Relying on handshakes and oral promises may feel more natural but in commercial debt collection, it is extremely helpful to have good paperwork.
 A solid paper trail helps your chances of having our collections lawyers persuade your debtor to pay, It also improves your chance at winning at trial.
-The collections attorneys at the Law Offices of Alan M. Cohen LLC collectively have nearly fifty years in commercial contract drafting and review.
+The collections attorneys at the Law Offices of Alan M. Cohen & Associates LLC collectively have nearly fifty years in commercial contract drafting and review.

 Once the horse has left the barn and your debtor has become your deadbeat, our attorneys can also assist you in your efforts to get paid.